-- 1. Frad, R. Kaen : Corporate Finance.
+- 1. Frad, R. Kaen: Corporate Finance.

-- 2. Khan, M. Y. And Jain, B.K. : Financial Management, Text and Problems
+- 2. Khan, M. Y. And Jain, B.K.: Financial Management, Text and Problems

-- 3. Chaudhary, A.K. : Corporate Finance.
+- 3. Chaudhary, A.K.: Corporate Finance.

 B.A.LL.B.
 (Hons.)
-Tenth Semester Paper Code : LLB(H) 100 6(a)
+Tenth Semester : LLB(H) 1006(a) Paper Code

-Subject: International Trade Law Credits : 5
+International Trade Law Credits Subject: 5

-- Max.
-Marks: Extern nal/Theory: 70

-Int ernal/Clinical: 30

 Course Objective: In recent years the developing nations has been focusing on the development of the International Trade Law .This goal also requires developing close International economic relations.
 The General Agreement on Tariffs and Trade, (GATT)1947 provided for a necessary platform for the initiation and evolution of international trade law.
-Further the objective of the course is to introduce the conceptual background of the subject along with existing and ongoing developments in the area of International Trade and World Trade Organisation's(WTO)Agreements.
+Further the objective of the course is to introduce the conceptual background of the subject along with existing and ongoing developments in the area of International Trade and World Trade Organisation's (WTO) Agreements.
 The objective of this subject is on the familiarization of the students with the basic terminology of International Trade and the Multilateral Trading represented by the WTO.

-Unit - I: Trade in Goods I Lectures-13 General Agreement on Tariffs and Trade (GATT) Agreement on Agriculture Agreement on Sanitary and Phytosanitary Measures Agreement on Technical Barriers to Trade Unit-II: Trade in Goods II Lectures - 15 Agreement on Trade-Related Investment Measures Agreement on Subsidies and Countervailing Measures Anti-dumping Agreement Agreement on Safeguards Unit - III: Trade in Services Lectures-16 General Agreement on Trade in Services Ongoing Multilateral Negotiations Unit - IV: International Trade Dispute Resolution Lectures - 14
+Unit - I: Trade in Goods I Lectures-13

+General Agreement on Tariffs and Trade (GATT) Agreement on Agriculture Agreement on Sanitary and Phytosanitary Measures Agreement on Technical Barriers to Trade

+Unit-II: Trade in Goods II Lectures - 15

+Agreement on Trade-Related Investment Measures Agreement on Subsidies and Countervailing Measures Anti-dumping Agreement Agreement on Safeguards

+Unit - III: Trade in Services Lectures-16

+General Agreement on Trade in Services Ongoing Multilateral Negotiations

+Unit - IV: International Trade Dispute Resolution